Mejeb/CODSOFT/README.md

 # CODSOFT
-For all intershuips at Codsoft
+For all interships at Codsoft